Opwsprin/Landing_Page_Project/README.md

 No functionality added.

 I have to admit, at first I thought the project was to replicate the provided image, not create my own imaginary webpage.
 This is (mostly) why it took me longer than I hoped to upload it.

+DISCLAIMER: The code is a mess.
+A lot of repetition and I will return to refactor it in the future.
+Odin Project Students DO NOT use this as your example!